 I lived in Tbilisi.
 Not as a tourist passing through for a week of wine and khinkali.
 I lived there through protest cycles, through the period when the Azeri-Armenian war sent shockwaves across the region, and through border crises that never made English-language news until days after they mattered.
 When people ask me "is Georgia safe?"
 I do not give them the same answer a travel blogger gives, because I know what the travel bloggers miss.

 The short answer: yes, Georgia is generally safe for travelers in 2026.
 Crime is low.
 People are hospitable.
 The food and wine are as good as everyone says.
-But "generally safe" comes with real caveats that can affect you operationally, and those caveats are what this guide covers in detail.
+But "generally safe" comes with real caveats that are intensifying in March 2026.
+The EU visa suspension, 465 days of continuous protest, new labor laws hostile to foreign entities, and regional airspace disruptions all demand operational awareness.
+Those caveats are what this guide covers in detail.

 This page serves as a hub for our three deep-dive Georgia guides.
 Each section below gives you the overview, and links to the full operational briefing where relevant.